reiugit/LinqSelectManyExample/README.md

 # Comparing LINQ Query Syntax with the<br>1st and 2nd overload of LINQ 'SelectMany'

-### Example of getting all variations of 3 characters from 3 strings using LINQ
+### Example of getting all variations of 3 characters from 3 strings using LINQ:

 1. with LINQ query syntax